 1. Supports Overall Brain Function

 Some studies show that people with mental disorders have lower levels of omega-3s in their blood.
 Interestingly, experts have found evidence that fish oil supplements may prevent the onset or improve the symptoms of existing mental conditions.
-For example, it can reduce the chance of developing a psychotic disorder in people who’re at risk of developing one.
-[10, 11]

 2. Reduces Certain Types of Inflammation

 Although Ginkgo may reduce inflammation too, it’s not nearly as potent as fish oil in this regard.
-Fish oil has been shown to posses powerful anti-inflammatory effects that may assist in treating chronic conditions.
+Fish oil has been shown to possess powerful anti-inflammatory effects that may assist in treating chronic conditions.